-Local governments shall adopt and implement the regional service standard or alternative program as required by the RWP and as specified in this chapter and the administrative procedures.
-The regional service standard ensures a comprehensive and consistent level of recycling service for the region and assists the region in meeting state recovery goals.
-[Ord.
-08-1183A; Ord.
-19-1432.]
+A local government must adopt and implement the residential service standard as required by the Regional Waste Plan and as specified in this chapter and administrative rules.
+The residential service standard ensures a comprehensive and consistent level of solid waste collection service for the region.